OpenTelemetry Logging Instrumentation

 Options are:

-.
-It uses the format and level specified by OTEL_PYTHON_LOG_FORMAT
+when OTEL_PYTHON_LOG_CORRELATION is set to true.
+It uses the format and level specified by OTEL_PYTHON_LOG_FORMAT and OTEL_PYTHON_LOG_LEVEL

 environment variables respectively.